mRcSchwering/magic-soup/docs/tutorials.md

 So far, there are no cells yet.
 Cells can be spawned with [spawn_cells()][magicsoup.world.World.spawn_cells] by providing genomes.
-They will be placed in random positions on the map and take up half the molecules that were on that position.
+They will be placed in random pixels on the map and take up half the molecules that were on that pixel.
 There is a helper function [random_genome()][magicsoup.util.random_genome] that can be used to generate genomes of a certain size.

 ```python